karenpayneoregon/command-line-exploration/readme.md

 Tool 'YourProjectName' (version '2.0.0') was successfully uninstalled.
 ```

+## Samples as tools

+There are two projects that are practical examples for .NET tools.

+The first is Holidays which gets all holidays for the current year by two character country code.
+Once installed, pass `-c XX` where 'XX' is a [country code](https://github.com/nager/Nager.Date/blob/main/src/Nager.Date/CountryCode.cs).
+This makes a call to https://date.nager.at/api/v3/publicholidays/ to get holidays for the current year and country.

+The second DirectoryCount expects `-d` followed by a folder name which when executed returns total folder and file count of the folder passed.
+If the user does not have permissons the exception is caught and presented, if the folder does not exists, that is captured also.

+# Included projects

+Are listed below, the project CommandArgsConsoleAppHelp showcases how to override the [default help](https://learn.microsoft.com/en-us/dotnet/standard/commandline/customize-help) which can better assist users in the case where the default help does not fully convey usage e.g. a parameter is –name which expects first and last name.
+They may not know to wrap as follows –name “Karen Payne” while a better approach would be –first Karen –last Payne.

 | Project        |   Description    |
 |:------------- |:-------------|
 | KP_CommandLineBase | A very basic tool example to accept first and last name, both required to display to the console. |